 Acepsis water treatment technologies remove the biofilm throughout the water system and provide a safe and efficient water hygiene program.
 AquaSoar™ Activator & Base are concentrated precursors that produce chlorine dioxide-based solutions for the quick and complete removal of biofilms and disease pathogens.

 Watch an informational video about Acepsis Water Hygiene Products.

 Looking clean is no longer an adequate facility hygiene practice.
 Optimal hygiene requires the proper steps to provide the highest level of protection against the spread of disease-causing pathogens.

-Developed and formulated to aid in the control of disease-causing organisms, the Acepsis HabiStat™ technologies ensures the proper facility environment, key to the health of the animals, Optimal hygiene requires the proper steps to provide the highest level of protection against the spread of disease-causing pathogens.
+Developed and formulated to aid in the control of disease-causing organisms, the Acepsis HabiStat™ technologies ensure the proper facility environment, key to the health of the animals.
+Optimal hygiene requires the proper steps to provide the highest level of protection against the spread of disease-causing pathogens.

 Biosecurity means doing everything that you can to reduce the chances of infectious diseases entering and leaving your farm.
 Each day, producers face threats from common bacterial, viral, fungi, molds and protozoan challenges, as well as emerging and foreign animal diseases which may negatively impact their bottom line, and the economics of the entire agriculture industry.

 The threat of emerging diseases is constantly on a producer’s mind.
 Likewise, the threat of Zoonotic pathogens refers to pathogens naturally transmitted between animals and humans.
 There are several pathways whereby pathogens can invade humans.
 The principal pathways are via breathing air, drinking water, eating contaminated food, or hand to mouth contact.